 Arunachal Pradesh Northeast States, India Travel Guide

 Simple guesthouses, basic lodges, and fundamental homestays offer essential amenities.
-These choices suit travelers aiming for low costs.
+These options suit travelers aiming for low costs.

 Government-run tourist lodges, private hotels with decent facilities, and more comfortable homestays elevate comfort and services.

-Luxury options stay limited, mainly boutique hotels or resorts in popular hubs like Tawang or Itanagar.
+High-end choices stay limited, mainly stylish hotels or vacation areas in popular centers such as Tawang or Itanagar.
 These offer superior services, amenities, and comfort.

 Homestays are popular for cultural immersion.
 Local families in tribal villages welcome visitors, sharing daily life, traditional cuisine, and customs.
 This option often includes meals and a personal touch.

-These government accommodations are often in scenic or convenient spots.
+These government housing is often in scenic or convenient spots.
 Availability can be challenging, as officials have priority.

-A few eco-resorts prioritize sustainable practices, blending with the natural environment for a tranquil stay.
+A few eco-resorts prioritize sustainable practices, blending with the local ecosystem for a peaceful stay.

 Vacation rentals or apartments via international platforms like Airbnb are not common or widely available.
 Homestays function as the closest, local equivalent.